wipu/sidex-vcv/README.md

 The script will download (if needed) the modified Rack, compile it together with SidEx and run it.
 Ah, did I mention all this requires Linux?

-Then just create an instance of SidEx, connect some signals to relevant inputs (e.g. osc1 gate >=5, some freq, wf=.4, sustain=10) and select the MIDI input of your Commodore 64.
+Then just create an instance of SidEx, connect some signals to relevant inputs (e.g. osc1 gate >=5, some freq, wf=.4 (PULSE=4 divided by 10 to keep it within VCV voltage limits), sustain=10) and select the MIDI input of your Commodore 64.

 ## Why